What type of computer memory to use in a memory upgrade

-Amount of Pins
+Amount of pins

 How many pins does the computer accept?
-72-Pin, 30-Pin, 168-Pin, 184-Pin, 240-Pin, etc. This will often be related to the type of memory.
+72-pin, 30-pin, 168-pin, 184-pin, or 240-pin?
+The answer depends on the type of memory.

 Speed of memory

-Make sure the computer has the available memory slots for the memory you're installing in the computer.
-For example, if you're installing an additional 1GB of memory into the computer and plan on using two 512MB memory sticks make sure you have two available slots.
-If you do not have the available slots to install memory, you can remove pre-existing memory and install new memory.
-However, memory that is removed will be subtracted from your total.
+Make sure the computer has the available memory slots for the memory you are installing.
+For example, if you are installing an additional 8 GB of memory in the computer and plan on using two 4 GB memory sticks, make sure you have two available slots.
+If you do not have available slots, you can remove pre-existing memory and install new memory.
+However, any memory removed is subtracted from your total.
 Below is an example of a possible scenario.